markomanninen/hyml/doc/minimal.rst

 Language) is a set of macros to generate XML, XHTML, and HTML code in Hy.

-HyML MiNiMaL macro is departed from the more extensive document and validation oriented "full" version of HyML.
+HyML MiNiMaL (``ml``) macro is departed from the more extensive document and validation oriented "full" version of HyML.
 HyML MiNiMaL is meant to be used as a minimal codebase to generate XML (Extensible Markup Language) with the next features:

 1. closely resembling syntax with XML
 2. ability to mix Hy / Python program code within markup